D7ry/cs184-proj-writeup/proj1/writeup.md

 ## Part 5: "Pixel sampling" for texture mapping

 2D models are simply polygons.
 One could fill in colors to the polygon, but the polygon still appears to be but a geometry.
-Think of polygon as a "canvas"; the artist needs to print as much detail as possible onto the canvas to make it look like a real object.
+Think of a polygon as a "canvas"; the artist needs to print as much detail as possible onto the canvas to make it look like a real object.
 Instead of painting onto the "canvas" pixel by pixel, we first create a new reference painting, **texture**, and then print the texture onto the model.

-Separating model from texture allows the model to be easily scalable and modifiable, using algorithm to adapt models of different sizing to the same texture; the process of adapting the texture to the model is called **texture mapping**.
+Separating the model from the texture allows the model to be easily scalable and modifiable, using algorithms to adapt models of different sizing to the same texture; the process of adapting the texture to the model is called **texture mapping**.

 Adapting texture to model is analogous to adapting geometry to screen space, the latter is done through **rasterization** by sampling, and the former has a more direct name: **pixel sampling**.